Julian22222/PRACTICE/CICD/README.md

-# It is essential that we can automate testing and delivery of our code - Thats where GitHub Actions comes in
+# GitHub Actions

-## GitHub Actions
+- It is essential that we can automate testing and delivery of our code - Thats where GitHub Actions comes in

 [GitHub Actions Docs](https://github.com/features/actions)